viveknathani/nattukaka/README.md

 # nattukaka

+UPDATE: I am sunsetting this project.
+I have come to the conclusion that Go is not a good fit for nattukaka's usecase.
+This repository is just some over engineered bullshit at this point.
+It served me well.
+But I am growing out of it now.
+Goodbye!

 [![Go Report Card](https://goreportcard.com/badge/github.com/viveknathani/nattukaka)](https://goreportcard.com/report/github.com/viveknathani/nattukaka)

 nattukaka is a minmialistic web server that runs my stuff on the internet.
 It is designed in a highly personalized manner but you can easily fork this and run your own version.
 It currently runs on the cheapest VPS available on [Linode](https://www.linode.com).